-When I was a young woman, many of my male role models for social change were pastors and friends.
-I can't say that about today's church.
+When I was a young woman, Protestants worked for social change.
+I can't say that about to-day's church.

-Those people were determined to make a better world for the next generation.
+My role models were determined to preach, serve and work for a better world.
 Today's Christian leaders are dedicated to "success," and the gospel of "abundance."